10 Sustainable alternatives to bubble wrap

 1. Bubble wrap alternative made of wool

-Wool is a novel packaging material.
+Wool might be a new contender in the sustainable packaging industry, but it is making meaningful waves.
 It stands out as a completely biodegradable and compostable packaging material.

 Most wool packaging companies (like Woola—that’s us!) use leftover or waste wool that would otherwise be burned or discarded.